 Being able to use a trap bar allows the weight to be shifted slightly more towards the hips which will take a bit of strain off the low back (compared to regular deadlifts).

-- Take a deep breath to brace the abdominal muscles.
+- Take a deep breath and brace your core, keeping your back flat.

 Pro Tip: Don’t have a trap bar?
 Here are 10 alternatives for Trap Bar Deadlift that don’t need one.

 Easily the most common mistake for deadlifts of any kind is allowing the back to round, placing unnecessary stress on the back.
 Keep the back flat throughout the movement and the core braced.